How To Choose a Sleeping Bag

 What is fill power?

 Fill power (FP) is the scientific measurement of loft.
 The higher the number, the higher the loft, and the higher the quality of down.
-High fill power down has a better warmth-to-weight ratio and will be more compressible.
+High-fill power down has a better warmth-to-weight ratio and will be more compressible.
 The number represents how many cubic centimetres a gram of down lofts to.
 750FP means that 1g of down lofts to 750cm³.
 Anything above 600FP should be excellent quality down.

 What is fill weight?

 This is how many grams of down is inside your sleeping bag.
 Sleeping bags often have the fill weight in their product name, e.g. PipeDream 400.
-Sleeping bag warmth depends on both fill power and fill weight – a 400g down bag with 750FP down might be warmer than a 500g down bag with 650FP down
+Sleeping bag warmth depends on both fill power and fill weight – a 400g down bag with 750FP down might be warmer than a 500g down bag with 650FP down.

 What is hydrophobic down?

 Hydrophobic down is any down that has been treated with a durable water repellent (DWR).
 When down gets wet, the down filaments absorb water, collapse and clump together, losing all their insulation.
-Hydrophobic down dries quicker and repels water and the moisture from your body for longer.
+Hydrophobic down dries quicker and repels water and moisture from your body for longer.
 You’ll still need to keep your sleeping bag dry, but this treatment helps it to resist damp and recover better.
 The DownTek™ PFC-Free Water Repellent Down we use stays dry for up to 13.5x longer than untreated down.

 What is RDS-certified down?

 The Responsible Down Standard is a voluntary standard that independently certifies ethically sourced down.
-The RDS logo guarantees that the down in your sleeping bag meets highest of animal welfare standards.
+The RDS logo guarantees that the down in your sleeping bag meets the highest of animal welfare standards.
 At Alpkit, we only use RDS-approved or recycled down.

 How is synthetic insulation measured?

 Most brands measure synthetic insulation by grams per square metre – often written as gsm or g/m².
-However, because there are so many different types of synthetic insulation, gsm only really helps to compare between sleeping bags using the same brand and fill type.
+However, because there are so many different types of synthetic insulation, gsm only really helps to compare sleeping bags using the same brand and fill type.
 This is where the temperature ratings are useful, again.

 Sarah Leighton bivvying in AlpineDream sleeping bag